Medicago rigidula: Description

+Taxonomy

+It is a wild relative of cultivated M. truncatula (barrel clover) and M. sativa (alfalfa).

-Distribution
+Distribution and habitat

 The species has a widespread range occurring at elevations between sea level and 1,800 m above sea level.
 It is native to Albania, Algeria, Baleares, Bulgaria, Corse, Egypt, France, Greece, Italy, Kriti, Krym, Lebanon-Syria, Libya, Morocco, Palestine, Portugal, Romania, Sardegna, Sicilia, South European Russi, Spain, Tunisia, Turkey, Turkmenistan, Ukraine, and Yugoslavia.

-It was also introduced to California, Czechoslovakia, Great Britain, and Hungary.
+It has been introduced to Czechoslovakia, Great Britain, Hungary, and the US state of California.

-Habitat and ecology

-The plant species found in a terrestrial ecosystems, in habitats such as temperate forests and grasslands, Mediterranean-type shrublands, and rocky areas (e.g., inland cliffs and mountain peaks).
-They can also be artificially found in pastures since it is sometimes cultivated as forage crops.
+The species is found in terrestrial ecosystems, in habitats such as temperate forests and grasslands, Mediterranean-type shrublands, and rocky areas (e.g., inland cliffs and mountain peaks).
+It can also be artificially found in pastures since it is sometimes cultivated as forage crops.

-Thyme, a dominant aromatic shrub, affects the competitive status of different subsidiary plant species, namely the Medicago minima and the Medicago rigidula.
-When the Medicago rigidula is grown alone without a competitor, it tends to survive better in soil with thyme than in soil without thyme.
-This is different than its relative, the Medicago mimima, which can survive the same on soil with or without thyme.
-In comparison to Medicago rigidula grown on soil with thyme, Medicago rigidula grown on soil without thyme has higher biomass.

-Life cycle

-Medicago rigidula is an annual with flowers blooming in March and April.
+Ecology